-Chamaelirium luteum is a native lily of the eastern US.
+Chamaelirium luteum is a native lily of the eastern United States.
 It is considered a threatened species because of a loss of habitat and effects of collection from the wild for herbal use.
-Cultivation is considered possible, but has not yet become commercially important.
+The roots (called starwort or unicorn root) are used medicinally and are collected in autumn.
 The plant has been confused with the lilies Helonias bullata and Aletris farinosa (true unicorn root), because of several shared common names.

 What is the recommended dosage?